RedditSota/state-of-the-art-result-for-machine-learning-problems/README.md

 ### LAST UPDATE: 8th November, 2017

 This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue (with this information: research paper name, dataset, metric, source code and year).
-I will fix it immediately.
+We will fix it immediately.

 This is an attempt to make  one stop for all types of machine learning problems state of the art result.